JOURNAL OF GENTRY GENEALOGY

 "Nicholas Sabrell due wages for Nicholas Gentry from the forty for whom Gentry served as a soldier at Mattaponi Garrison till June 1680."<5>

 This reference takes a little explanation to understand fully.
 Nicholas was representing his "forty" in response to a requirement that "every forty tythables within this country be assessed and obleiged...to fitt and sett forth one able and suffitient man and horse, with furniture well and compleatly armed" ("Hening's Statutes", vol 2, p.433-440 in "An Act for the Defense of The Country Against the incursion of the Indian Enemy").
-We can assume that Nicholas Gentry was an available worker that could be spared for this purpose and was paid wages for this service by the county.
-The latter then was billing Nicholas Sabrell, as the assumed holder of his indenture, for the cost of Gentry's support.
+We can assume that Nicholas Gentry was an available worker that could be spared for this purpose.
+The county was being billed to recompense Nicholas Sabrell, as the assumed holder of his indenture, for the loss of Gentry's service during this time.
+When Nicholas first arrived in the county we do not know but it was probably a year or two earlier than 1680.

 The author has assumed above that Nicholas was present in Virginia at that time in an indentured worker status.
 What evidence is there to justify this?
 Primarily the evidence depends upon the fact that Nicholas, on coming to Virginia, had generated a headright that was owned by someone other than himself.
 Accordingly, the owner of that headright must have paid for Nicholas' passage, and in consequence held the indenture contract resulting from that payment.
 In the case of Nicholas' headright, it was not redeemed until at least twenty years later when in April 1700, George Alves used it along with twenty others to obtain a grant of some one thousand acres of land in St. Peter's Parish<3c >.
 Whether George Alves made the original payment for Nicholas' passage and then passed on his indentured contract to Nicholas Sabrell, or Nicholas made the payment and later sold the headright to Alves is unknown and immaterial.

 The next references to Nicholas Gentry in the records were those pertaining to being a holder of land adjacent to Samuel Gentry's land grant as we have seen above.
-From these references we can infer that Nicholas had completed his indenture service by 1684 and was now free to farm a plantation on his own account.
+From these references we can infer that Nicholas had completed his indenture service by 1684 (which would suggest that he had started in or before 1677) and was now free to marry and to farm a plantation on his own account.
 There is no record of any deed, either before this time or after, that would indicate he owned this land, but it was common practice for individuals who did not have land of their own to farm a part of someone else's land, particularly if they were related in some way.
-It is very probable that Nicholas had married at about this time, once he was free from the restrictions of indenture, and it is quite possible that he was occupying part of a father-in-law's land.
+Nicholas may have married at about this time, once he was free from the restrictions of indenture, and it is quite possible that he was occupying part of a father-in-law's land.

-The next significant reference to Nicholas was in the vestry book records of St. Peter's Parish in which he resided, when he was listed in 1689 among the parish landholders who were divided into precincts for the purposes of processioning.<4b> [For a refresher or explanation of the practice of processioning, see Journal of Gentry Genealogy, vol 1, #2, March 2001).]
+The next significant reference to Nicholas was in the vestry book records of St. Peter's Parish in which he resided, when he was listed in 1689 among the parish landholders who were divided into precincts for the purposes of processioning.<4b> [For a refresher or explanation of the practice of processioning, see Journal of Gentry Genealogy, vol 1, #2, (March 2001).]
+The only reference to the amount of land he may have owned was in 1704 when he was taxed for 250 acres.
 Other references followed from time to time, including a record of the baptism of three of his children, but these references have no bearing on the timing or circumstances of his immigrating to Virginia from England.

 The English Connection

-As a prelude to this, we will list below a skeleton outline of the known Samuel Gentrys that were included in the previous issue of the Gentry Journal.
+As a prelude to this discussion, we will list below a skeleton outline of the known Samuel Gentrys that were included in the previous issue of the Gentry Journal.

 --1 John Gentry of Lindsell